srid/srid/content/Thoughts/Politeness.md

 slug: polite
 ---

 Politeness[^cult] is often seen as counteracting what is known as "impoliteness" in people.
-Implicit in this duality is an automatic projection of [[Harmlessness|malice]] (ie., "*feelings of discomfort, disharmony and even revenge*" referred to below) onto the "impolite" (regardless of actual malice being felt by the latter), while masking of the same if it exists in the "polite" (see [[SNAG]] for an example).
+Implicit in this duality is an automatic projection of [[Harmlessness|malice]] (ie., "*feelings of discomfort, disharmony and even revenge*" referred to below) onto the "impolite" (regardless of actual malice being felt by the latter), while masking of the same if it exists in the "polite" (see the 'ripples' phenomenon in [[SNAG]] for an example).

 This duality is an illusion that many people suffer from.
 People who are not particularly acting polite (according to whatever cultural norms) are not necessarily "impolite" (aka. "rude"), for they can also be [underpolite](https://www.sciencedirect.com/science/article/pii/S2210831910000032).
 Unlike impoliteness (with its implicit projected "rudeness"), underpoliteness involves no malice.